nixargh/python-consul/README.md

 I do not fix CI or tests, sorry for that.

 ## Status
-I'm using some of its function in production, so it's not a complete junk.
+I'm using some of its functions in production, so it's not a complete junk.

 ## Documentation
 [Original Library Documentation](https://python-consul.readthedocs.io)